realdragon70/Algo2020/README_Eng.md

 - If you pass the checkpoint of the track in an abnormal way, you will be disqualified

-- If you make the other team's vehicle impossible to operate or drive, you will be disqualified.However, normal frontal obstruction is allowed and collision and bump are allowed if you do not cause the opponent vehicle's failure or overturning

 - The ‘self.half_road_limit’ is the only variable allowed to use among the variables defined in the parent class.
 Other variables, including the ‘self.way_points’ and ‘self.all_obstacles’, are not allowed to copy values to local variables manually or access them directly.

 - Overriding methods in parent class, especially ‘run()’ method, is not allowed.